 If you’re thinking about learning French it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting French language facts:

-French is a Romance language derived from Vulgar Latin.
+The French language derived from Vulgar Latin.
 Both Gaulish, a Celtic language which was spoken in ancient Gaul before the Roman invasion, and Old Frankish also left their mark on the French language.
 In 1539, Francis I of France made French the official language for the administration.

 French started to be standardised from the 17th century onwards, with the creation of the Académie française in 1634, and its structure has little changed since then.
 During the 17th century, French became the lingua franca of Europe and spread worldwide as France expanded its colonial empire, influencing many other European languages on the same occasion.

-There are around 220 million French speakers worldwide, including 80 million native speakers.
+80 million of French speakers are native speakers.
 French is an official language in 29 countries, such as France, Belgium, Canada, Luxembourg, Switzerland, Congo, Mali, Senegal, and it is spoken on every continent.
 It is the European Union’s fourth most widely spoken mother tongue.
 The number of French speakers is expected to reach 700 million by 2050, mostly in Africa.